Syntea/xdef/README.md

 Thus X‑definitions may replace existing technologies commonly used for XML validation - namely the DTD (Data Type Definition) or the XML schemas and Schematron.
 With X-definition it is also possible to describe the construction of XML documents (or the transformation of XML data).
+X-definitions provides also generation of JAVA class objects similar way as JAXB technology.

 X-definition enables the merging in one source of both the validation of XML documents and processing of data (i.e. using actions assigned